 What causes caregiver burnout?
 The main contributing factors are:

 - New health problems or the worsening of preexisting health problems

 - Mood changes, including irritability, depression, and/or anxiety

 The Centers for Disease Control and Prevention indicates that while some aspects of caregiving can be rewarding, caregivers may be at increased risk for negative health consequences such as depression and difficulty maintaining healthy lifestyles.
 These effects may be exacerbated by stresses at work.mycouriertribune.com

 If you think you’re on the brink of caregiver burnout or you’re already there, then this article is for you.
 Ahead, we’ll talk statistics, burnout causes, and the health risks that can come from not taking care of yourself.

 Caregiver Burnout Statistics

-Being at home all the time taking care of an aging parent can be a very isolating experience.
+Being at home all the time taking care of an aging parent (or spouse, etc). can be a very isolating experience.
 You can easily forget that there are millions of men and women around the world just like who you who commit to the same daily duties and responsibilities.

 According to the Family Caregiver Alliance or FCA, as of 2015, in the United States, 43.5 million unpaid caregivers had taken on that duty in at least the most recent year surveyed.
 Up to 34.2 million US caregivers were taking care of an adult over 50 years of age for at least a year, and unpaid, too.
 Roughly 15.7 million US caregivers oversee a dementia or Alzheimer’s patient per that same 2015 data.